 Hummingbird Ministries – Vancouver, BC

-Hummingbird Ministries is an Aboriginal healing ministry located in the lower mainland of BC.
-It is committed to walking with Aboriginal people in their healing journeys and to promote healing and reconciliation between Aboriginal people and the Church.
+Hummingbird Ministries is an Indigenous healing ministry located in the lower mainland of BC.
+It is committed to walking with Indigenous people in their healing journeys and to promote healing and reconciliation between Indigenous people and the Church.

 Hummingbird Ministries serves children, youth and adults through regular healing circles that help restore hope.
-The ministry instills freedom in various ways and justice for Aboriginal people.
+The ministry instills freedom in various ways and justice for Indigenous people.
 It engages youth in sports and healthy alternatives, works with the community in art and celebration, and provides educational and healing workshops, Bible studies, children’s art and music programs.
-These ministries help increase understanding of Aboriginal people around issues of ministry, theology and Aboriginal cultures.
+These ministries help increase understanding of Indigenous people around issues of ministry, theology and Indigenous cultures.

-Presbyterians Sharing supports Hummingbird Ministries as it reaches out to the Aboriginal population in Richmond, BC, working to establish hope, peace and healing.
+Presbyterians Sharing supports Hummingbird Ministries as it reaches out to the Indigenous population in Richmond, BC, working to establish hope, peace and healing.

 Cedar Tree Ministries (CTM) – Duncan, BC